Recruitment and Teambuilding with Heleen van Elburg

 Your thinking style is great for some things and not so great for other things.
 It may be great for designing buildings but not for playing with children.
 That’s why some people are flexible in how they think.
 So here is another great frustration booster: if your thinking style is not working, do it some more!
 For instance, if you feel strongly responsible for things and you are exhausted, do it some more of that: start taking even more responsibility.

-Guiding Principle: Stick to your Meta Programs no matter what.
+Guiding Principle: Stick to your Thinking Styles no matter what.

 4. Find derogative words for other thinking styles